opnfv/functest/docs/testing/user/userguide/troubleshooting.rst

     vPing_ssh- ERROR - Cannot establish connection to IP xxx.xxx.xxx.xxx.
 Aborting

-If this is displayed, stop the test or wait for it to finish, if you have used the special method of test invocation with specific supression of OpenStack resource clean-up, as explained earler.
+If this is displayed, stop the test or wait for it to finish, if you have used the special method of test invocation with specific suppression of OpenStack resource clean-up, as explained earlier.
 It means that the Container can not reach the Public/External IP assigned to the instance **opnfv-vping-2**.
 There are many possible reasons, and they really depend on the chosen scenario.
 For most of the ODL-L3 and ONOS scenarios this has been noticed and it is a known